-Residents of Miami and throughout Florida have been fortunate not to experience a hurricane make landfall in Florida for years.
+We have been fortunate to not have a hurricane make landfall in Miami since 2005.
 Despite this period of good fortune, we cannot expect that we will be hurricane free indefinitely.
-If you suffered through the pummeling Florida took between 2004 and 2006 with 8 hurricanes and four tropical storms, you recognize that we are probably overdue for a hurricane or bad tropical storm.
+Many of you lived through the pummeling Florida took between 2004 and 2006 with 8 hurricanes and four tropical storms.
+Expertes believe that we are overdue for a hurricane or bad tropical storm.
 If you are a homeowner, it is important that you understand what to expect if a hurricane damages your residence.
-I have provided some answers to frequently asked questions (FAQs) about hurricane damage claims in Florida.
+Below are answers to some frequently asked questions (FAQs) about hurricane damage claims in Florida.

-Do I need to involve my insurance company and pay the deductible rather than asking FEMA for assistance?
+Do you need to involve your insurance company and pay the deductible rather than asking FEMA for assistance?

 FEMA will not provide financial assistance for losses covered by insurance because this would constitute a duplication of benefits.
 However, you may experience property damage or loss not covered by your homeowner insurance policy.
-FEMA often provides financial help with those types of losses.
+FEMA may provide financial help with those types of losses.

-How do I initiate a claim with my insurance company after a hurricane?
+How do you initiate a claim with your insurance company after a hurricane?

-You need to notify your insurance company promptly after the loss, obtain a claim number, and confirm your communications in writing.
+By calling your insurance company and insurance agent.
+You need to notify your insurance company promptly after the loss, obtain a claim number, and confirm your communications with them in writing.

-What if I cannot live in my home because of the extent of the damage?
+What if you cannot live in your home after the storm because of the extent of the damage?

-Homeowners should review their policy to make sure they are clear on what specific additional expenses are covered by their policy.
 Because Florida insurance law may not require insurance companies to advance payments for this type of coverage, it is important to maintain records and receipts regarding these types of expenditures.
-If your homeowner insurance carrier takes the position that your home is habitable despite a lack of running water or electricity, you should contact an experienced Miami hurricane claims attorney.

-Will FEMA pay my deductible since it often pays for hurricane losses not covered by insurance?
+Will FEMA pay your deductible since it may pay for hurricane losses not covered by insurance?

-How do I handle debris on my property following a hurricane?
+How do you handle debris on your property following a hurricane?

-Whether you have coverage for removal of debris will depend on the precise language of your policy.
-However, you are legally responsible for ensuring that debris is cleared from the premises.
+Your standard homeowner's insurance policy should provide coverage for debris removal.
 Sometimes, the municipality or county will offer a coordinated debris removal program after a hurricane.

-What should I do if I do not hear from my insurance company for several weeks after notifying the company of my claim?
+What should you do if you do not promptly hear back from your insurance company after notifying the company of your claim?